 If the Gladstone REITs cannot renew leases, they may be unable tore-lease properties to other tenants at rates equal to or above the current market rate.
 Even if they can renew leases, tenants could be able to negotiate lower rates as a result of market conditions, including as a result of the COVID-19 pandemic and the recent outbreak of hostilities between Russia and Ukraine.
 Market conditions may also hinder the ability to lease vacant space in newly developed or redeveloped properties.
 In addition, the Gladstone REITs may enter into or acquire leases for properties that are suited to the needs of a particular tenant.
 Such properties may require renovations, tenant improvements or other concessions in order to lease them to other tenants if the initial leases terminate.
-The REIT may be required to expend substantial funds for tenant improvements and therefore may have difficulty in securing a replacement tenant.
+The REIT may be required to expend substantial funds for tenant improvements and tenant refurbishments to re-lease the vacated space and may not have sufficient sources of funding available to use in the future for such purposes and therefore may have difficulty in securing a replacement tenant.
 Any of these factors could adversely impact a REIT's financial condition, results of operations or cash flow, negatively impacting fees that our Adviser Subsidiary earns from the REIT, or its ability to pay dividends to its stockholders.